NOBUS: History

-During the early 1900’s, protecting one’s own communications while intercepting the communications of adversaries was not in conflict.
+During the 20th century, protecting one's own communications while intercepting the communications of adversaries was not in conflict.
 World War I (WWI) and World War II (WWII) signals intelligence contained a mixture of eavesdropping on radio communications, and breaking target cipher messages, actions that did not weaken the security of one's own information.
 The Allies' Operation Ultra during WWII was responsible for breaking Enigma, the German cipher device used to transmit military messages.
 By breaking Enigma, the security of the Allies cipher machine, SIGABA, was not influenced, since they were separate systems using separate technology.
 As technology advanced, this separation between offensive SIGINT, the act of intercepting adversaries communications, and defensive SIGINT, the act of protecting one's own messages, began to disappear.

-The advancement of telecommunications, the internet, and large corporations such as Microsoft and Apple, meant that often times both sides of a conflict use the same system.As such, if a group discovers a vulnerability in a target's system, it also likely means they've discovered a vulnerability in their own system.
+The advancement of telecommunications, the Internet, and large corporations such as Microsoft and Apple, meant that oftentimes both sides of a conflict use the same system.
+As such, if a group discovers a vulnerability in a target's system, it also likely means they've discovered a vulnerability in their own system.
 Disclosing the vulnerability for fixing weakens intelligence, while withholding information about the vulnerability weakens security, making the decision of what to do with a discovered exploit incredibly complicated.

 The intelligence alliance group known as the Five Eyes, consisting of the US, Canada, Australia, New Zealand, and the United Kingdom, became uniquely situated in the world to take advantage of the progress of technology for their SIGINT abilities.
 Almost all of the communications across the globe physically pass through one of the Five Eyes, allowing for a physical advantage in their eavesdropping abilities.
 This geographical positioning was one of the reasons that the US was leading the SIGINT charge early on.

 In addition, many technology companies were US companies, giving the US legal power over the corporations that other entities and governments lacked.
 An example of this NOBUS advantage is the NSA program known as PRISM, which gives them the ability to demand information from companies such as Google, Apple, Microsoft, and others, about their targets.